-Local Prep Sports to be Suspended Through End of March
+Local Prep Sports Suspended Through End of March

-In a follow-up to a story we brought you on Monday, the Coffee County School System and Manchester School System have suspended athletics until at least March 31st.
+In a follow-up to a story we brought you on Monday, the Coffee County School System and Manchester City School System have suspended athletics until at least March 31st.
 The extension is in response to feedback from the Tennessee Secondary School Athletic Association(TSSAA) on Tuesday afternoon after Governor Bill Lee decreed on Monday that all Tennessee schools be closed until March 31st.

 The TSSAA guidance to the schools suggested “in the interest of the health and safety of competitors, coaches, officials, and spectators, we urge every member school – both public and independent – to follow the Governor’s recommendation and suspend interscholastic athletics through March 31, 2020.
 This suspension should include games, scrimmages, practices, and organized workouts or conditioning.”